 I ended up loving working and living with people from different nationalities, I’d never experienced anything like that before.
 Being around them taught me a lot; everyone was so confident and direct, it encouraged me to become more confident in myself as well.

-In the school I was often put on the spot and asked to do something in front of the class.
+In the school I was often put on the spot and asked to do something in English in front of the class.
 At first I’d just panic, but I got so used to it that I’m now more comfortable dealing with spontaneous situations and adapting.
 The teachers really pushed me and it's helped me to develop myself.